ALERTs Study: Education in Covid-19

 - Stephen Lawoko (Co-Investigator)

-Partners: In addition to Makerere University as its hosting institution, CHASE-i’s partners on this study include Gulu University, The Lutheran World Federation (LWF) and Agency for Cooperation in Research and Development (ACORD).
-As humanitarian and development actors, ACORD and LWF are currently implementing education and protection (including GBV) programmes in slums and refugee settings across Uganda.
+Partners: In addition to Makerere University as its hosting institution, CHASE-i’s partners on this study included Gulu University, The Lutheran World Federation (LWF) and Agency for Cooperation in Research and Development (ACORD).
+As humanitarian and development actors, ACORD and LWF were, and remain, implementing education and protection (including GBV) programmes in slums and refugee settings across Uganda.

-Funders: The project is funded by the Government of Uganda, through the Makerere University Research and Innovations Fund (MakRIF).
+Funders: The project was funded by the Government of Uganda, through the Makerere University Research and Innovations Fund (MakRIF).